-The photos were taken by professional photographer Tommy Kohara under contract to the Louisiana Forestry Association and by U.S. Forest Service employee George A. Gerhart.
+The photos were taken Tommy Kohara as a student worker for the Southern Forest Experiment Station and by U.S. Forest Service employee George A. Gerhart.
+Kohara later became a professional photographer and worked under contract to the Forest Service and the Louisiana Forestry Association.
 The photographs are now in the collections of the Southern Forest Heritage Museum and Research Center.